Authorship in MEDLINE®

-If there is an error in MEDLINE because the author information in the MEDLINE citation does not match the author information in the published article, Contact NLM>.
+If there is an error in MEDLINE because the author information in the MEDLINE citation does not match the author information in the published article, Contact NLM.
 However, such errors should only be reported for citations tagged [PubMed - indexed for MEDLINE] or [PubMed - in process] in the Abstract display.
-Citations tagged [PubMed - as supplied by publisher] or [PubMed - in process] have not yet completed quality assurance processing.
-It may be assumed that any errors that exist will be corrected when the citation achieves final [indexed for MEDLINE] status.
+Citations tagged [PubMed - as supplied by publisher] have not yet completed quality assurance processing.
+It may be assumed that any errors that exist will be corrected when the citation achieves final [PubMed - indexed for MEDLINE] status.

 For additional information, Contact NLM.